cdisc-org/analysis-results-standard/README.md

   - Analysis Results Metadata Technical Specification (ARM-TS), to support automation, traceability, and creation of data displays
   - Define an Analysis Results Data (ARD) structure, to support reuse and reproducibility of results data
   - Illustrate and exercise ARD and ARM-TS with a set of machine-readable common safety displays
+  - Develop a logical analysis results metamodel to support ARM and ARD

 ## Background